 When your world is coming to an end, you better have a backup somewhere else

-Murphy’s law states that “Anything that can go wrong will go wrong,” so it’s just a matter of time until your hard disk breaks, until your website is completely hacked, until you or one of your employees accidentally deletes an important file, or until your web developer or hosting company won’t give you your files.
+Murphy’s law states that “Anything that can go wrong will go wrong,” so it’s just a matter of time until your hard disk breaks until your website is completely hacked until you or one of your employees accidentally deletes an important file, or until your web developer or hosting company won’t give you your files.
 In those, and dozens of more, cases, there is only one thing that will save the day: a backup.
 And not just any backup, a backup that is not connected in any way with the original files (called offsite), and a recent / automated backup, because what use is a backup that’s several months old?

 No website, no income, no nothing

 I am sure some of you were expecting we were going to mention downtime, which is very important and you should definitely be alerted the minute your website isn’t loading.
 But there is another far more dangerous way how you can lose your website!
 Having no website for a minute loses you money, but losing the entire website, that’s huge!
-We’ve heard of plenty scenarios (here’s one, and you can check the comment section for more) over the year where the website owner doesn’t have their whois record straight and eventually, due to a dispute with the website developer or a hosting company, they lose the files that make up the website or the domain name.
+We’ve heard of plenty of scenarios (here’s one, and you can check the comment section for more) over the year where the website owner doesn’t have their whois record straight and eventually, due to a dispute with the website developer or a hosting company, they lose the files that make up the website or the domain name.
 This domain name is usually a few years old and heavily indexed by Google, not to mention it’s mentioned on the business cards, stickers, newspapers, and ads, so it’s costly to rebrand when you weren’t planning to rebrand.
 Another huge disadvantage is that once this happens, there’s no turning back, you have to be certain you own what’s rightfully yours before it gets out of hand!
-Conclusion: monitor your website every minute, and more importantly, be absolutely, 100% sure that you are the owner of the files, the website, and the domain name.
+Conclusion: monitor your website every minute, and more importantly, be absolutely sure that you are the owner of the files, the website, and the domain name.

 If all this sounds a bit too much, and you feel overwhelmed, don’t be.
-Usually it takes just a few days to set up and rectify most of this, and the budget will well pay for itself since the downside is huge and sometimes irreparable.
-If you need to talk to a professional about this, we would love to serve you and provide a solution or a fiduciary advice.
+Usually, it takes just a few days to set up and rectify most of this, and the budget will well pay for itself since the downside is huge and sometimes irreparable.
+If you need to talk to a professional about this, we would love to serve you and provide a solution or fiduciary advice.
 You can contact us today here.